York City Police are investigating an allegation of student abuse at the Goode K-8 school.

 The investigation started about a week ago, Kahley said.
 Because children are potential victims, interviews are being handled by specialists, he said.

 "There's multiple students that we're speaking to to determine if they were victims or not," Kahley said.
-"With crimes against children, there's a longer process that we go through."

 - Reach Erin James at email@example.com.